 As the days are shorter and colder and the nights long and dark it’s nice to kick back at the weekend and perhaps enjoy a drink or two.

-My usual go-to drink is red wine but I thought ‘how about creating something that reminds me of a favourite autumnal cake, ginger cake?’
+My usual go-to drink is Prosecco or wine but I thought ‘how about creating something that reminds me of a favourite autumnal cake, ginger cake?’

 So I got to researching cocktails and ways to make them.

 I am rather chuffed at the way it turned out as it does actually taste like ginger cake.
 The brown sugar on the rim helps give it a bit of sweetness to counterbalance the bitterness from the lemon.